 In general, since Congress passed the HITECH Act in 2009 to promote the electronic use of health records, states that have taken a more active role in HIE development — such as New York, North Carolina, Colorado and Indiana — have by far led the way in HIE participation.

-To date, the Office of the National Coordinator for Health Information Technology — or ONC — has received more than $500 million as a result of the HITECH Act with the stated goal of providing all U.S. states and territories with financial support to set up HIE programs.
+The Office of the National Coordinator for Health Information Technology — or ONC — received funds as a result of the HITECH Act with the stated goal of providing all U.S. states and territories with financial support to set up HIE programs.
 As part of its support, the ONC instituted the HIE Challenge Grant Program, which received a further $16 million in 2011.
 An updated list of HIE awards by state is available for the public to view.

 ICANotes: Helping Clinicians With HIE Integration